OleksiiKova/build_master_shop/README.md

 - Check Autocomplete suggestions—these show popular related queries.
 - Review Related Searches at the bottom of the search results.
-- Analyze competitor keywords by looking at top-ranking websites and ads.
+- Analyse competitor keywords by looking at top-ranking websites and ads.

 For example, searching "best cordless drills" revealed related searches like "cordless drills for woodworking" and "top-rated cordless drills for contractors," which I added to the list.